AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: server
 .. index:: remote

-Remote servers can be defined via the user interface, as described in :ref:`Setup_the_remote_servers`.
-This user interface will create a remote.xml file in the user's gps directory, which in turn can be installed in any plug-ins directory to set the values system-wide.
-This file will define for each server the node `remote_machine_descriptor`.
+Users can define remote servers, as described in :ref:`Setup_the_remote_servers`.
+Doing this creates a :file:`remote.xml` file in the user's :file:`gps` directory, which can be installed in any plug-ins directory to set the values system-wide.
+The tag used in this file is :file:`<remote_machine_descriptor>` for each remote server.
+You can also write this tag manually.
+Its attributes are:

-The attributes for this node are:

-*nickname (mandatory)*
-  Identifies uniquely the server in GPS.

-*network_name (mandatory)*
+* :file:`nickname` (required)

+  Uniquely identifies the server.

+* :file:`network_name` (required)

-  The server's network name or IP address.
+  Server's network name or IP address.

-*remote_access (mandatory)*
+* :file:`remote_access` (required)

-  The tool's name used to access the server.
-Shall point to one of the tools defined in :ref:`Defining_a_remote_connection_tool`.
+  Name of the remote access tool used to access the server.
+These tools are defined in :ref:`Defining_a_remote_connection_tool`.

-*remote_shell (mandatory)*
+* :file:`remote_shell` (required)

-  The shell's name used to access the server.
-Shall point to one of the shells defined in :ref:`Defining_a_shell`.
+  Name of the shell used to access the server.
+See :ref:`Defining_a_shell`.

-*remote_sync (mandatory)*
+* :file:`remote_sync` (required)

-  The remote file synchronisation tool used to synchronize files between the local host and the server.
-Only `rsync` is recognized currently.
+  Remote file synchronisation tool used to synchronize files between the local host and the server.
+Must be :command:`rsync`.

-*debug_console (optional)*
+* :file:`debug_console` (optional)

-  Can take the value `True` or `False`.
-Tells if a debug console should be displayed during connection with a remote host.
-False by default.
+  Boolean that indicates whether GPS displays a debug console during the connection with a remote host.
+Default is :command:`false`.

-The children for this node are:
+The optionally child tags for this tag are:

-*extra_init_commands (optional)*
+* :file:`<extra_init_commands>`

-  Complex child.
-Can contain `cmd` children whose values are used to set server specific initialization commands.
+  Contains :file:`<cmd>` children whose values are used to set server-specific initialization commands.

-*max_nb_connections (optional)*
+* :file:`max_nb_connections`

-  Positive number representing the maximum number of simultaneous connections GPS can launch.
+  Positive number representing the maximum number of simultaneous connections GPS is permitted to launch.

-*timeout (optional)*
+* :file:`timeout`

-  Positive number representing a timeout value (in ms) used for every action performed on the remote host.
+  Positive number representing a timeout value (in ms) for every action performed on the remote host.

 .. _Defining_a_remote_path_translation: